SolaceLabs/covid19-stream-processors/README.md

 ![EventPortal](./img/EventPortal.png)

-Note: Contact us to add more event stream into the current broker
+Note: If you have your own COVID-19 event stream that you'd like to share please contact us at covid19@solace.com

 ## Disclaimer